-- Rinse the quinoa under running water for a minute and transfer to a sieve to drain excess water.
-You may roast the quinoa too which gives it a very nice nutty flavour.
+- Rinse the quinoa under running water for a minute and transfer it to a sieve to drain excess water.
+You may roast the quinoa, giving it a very nice nutty flavor.

 - Chop the vegetables

-- Chop the vegetables to bite sized pieces so you can get all the different things in each mouthful.
+- Chop the vegetables into bite-sized pieces to get all the different things in each mouthful.

 - Take care while cooking the quinoa.
 If that is done well, you are clear on this.
 The rest of the recipe isn’t too hard.

-- This salad has many ingredients and it is preferable to taste as many as possible in each mouthful.
-Chop your vegetables in bite-sized pieces accordingly.
+- This salad has many ingredients, and tasting as many as possible in each mouthful is preferable.
+Chop your vegetables into bite-sized pieces accordingly.

 - Pick a cheese (if you don’t have feta) that is not too soft.
 The cheese to be added should be able to crumble or shred.